brentvatne/react-native-overlay/README.md

 An `<Overlay />` component that brings content inside to the front of the view regardless of its current position in the component tree.
 This was extracted from [react-native-modal](https://github.com/brentvatne/react-native-modal) because a modal is not the only time that you want to bring something to the front of the screen.

+### Should you use this?

+Ideally, no. This should probably only be used as a last resort.
+You can usually accomplish what you need to by just absolute positioning an view at the bottom of your root component.

 ### Add it to your project

 1. Run `npm install react-native-overlay --save`